btk/memo/README.md

 <img src="src/assets/memo_logo_left.svg"/>

 Memo is an opensource browser and desktop app that allows you to take smarter notes with GitHub Gists.
+Own your own private data, store it with Github's gists and access it from anywhere, anytime.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).